blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 alpine-docker.tar that ${solution_name} can process when passed in with the --docker.tar=alpine-docker.tar command line argument.

-### Running Detect on a project directory that exists within a Docker image
+### Running ${detect_product_name} on a project directory that exists within a Docker image

-When you want to run Detect on a directory that exists within a Docker image, you can use the following approach:
+When you want to run ${detect_product_name} on a directory that exists within a Docker image, you can use the following approach:
-1. Run Detect on the image to generate the container filesystem for the image.
+1. Run ${detect_product_name} on the image to generate the container filesystem for the image.
-2. Run Detect on a directory within that container filesystem.
+2. Run ${detect_product_name} on a directory within that container filesystem.

-Detect performs these actions without running the image/container.
+${detect_product_name} performs these actions without running the image/container.

 To see a simple example that illustrates this approach, use the following commands to download these sample files: